rwols/CMakeBuilder/README.md

 # CMakeBuilder
-Configure and build a CMake project right from within Sublime Text 3.
+Configure, build and test a CMake project right from within Sublime Text 3.

 ## Instruction Manual
 Have a `.sublime-project` file in your project folder.
 In that file, create a